 The President of the United States is the head of state and head of government of the United States of America.
 The office of the Presidency is the highest political office in the United States in terms of influence and recognition.

-A person who serves as President leads the executive branch of the federal government and is one of only two nationally elected federal officers (the other being the vice president).
+A person who serves as President leads the federal government’s executive branch and is one of only two nationally elected federal officers (the other being the vice president).